MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## **Changes web method**

 The changes web method returns the most recent updates that have been published.
-This is typically the previous month&#39;s changes to IP address ranges and URLs.
+This is typically the previous month's changes to IP address ranges and URLs.
 The most critical changes to be processed are when new URLs or IP Addresses are added since failing to add an IP Address to a firewall access control list, or a URL to a proxy server bypass list can cause an outage for Office 365 users behind that network device.
-Notwithstanding operational requirements Add operations are added with 30 days&#39; notice before such an outage would occur.
+Notwithstanding operational requirements Add operations are added with 30 days' notice before such an outage would occur.

-[!Note]
+[!NOTE]
 Data from the changes API is accurate in the preview and should be used for development and testing only.

 The parameter for the changes web method is: